aysenur-kcygt/PetSymptomChatbot-NLP2025/README.md

 ```bash
 streamlit run app/chat_app.py
 ```
+## Optional: Download prebuilt `models/`
+If you do not want to build indexes locally, download `models.zip` from the Releases page, unzip it, and place the `models/` folder at the repository root.

 ## Notes on Safety and Scope
 This project provides evidence-grounded informational support and basic triage-style guidance.
 It is not a veterinary diagnosis tool.
 If symptoms are severe (e.g., breathing distress, collapse, uncontrolled bleeding, seizures), users should seek urgent veterinary care.